quipucords/quipucords/docs/source/quick_start.rst

 A *network* source is composed of one or more host names, one or more IP addresses, IP ranges, or a combination of these network resources.
 In addition, the source creation command references one or more credentials.
 Typically, a network source might include multiple credentials because it is expected that many credentials would be needed to access a broad IP range.

+**IMPORTANT:** For a network scan, Quipucords must use the credentials to run some commands with sudo access.
+For more information about this requirement, see `Commands Used in Scans of Remote Network Assets <commands.html>`_

 The following scenario provides examples of how you would create a network source and credential.

 To create a network source, use the following steps: